odo/ballermann/README.md

 ballermann:balance(sasl_sup, sasl_pool2, 0.9).
 ```

-Sometimes, when the processes behind ballermann have side effects, you want ballermann to stop handing out pids, wait for moment and perform some cleanup.
-This can be achieved using apply_within(ServerName, {Module, Function, Args, WaitTime}):
+Sometimes, when the processes behind ballermann have side effects, you want ballermann to stop handing out pids and perform some cleanup.
+This can be achieved using apply_within(ServerName, {Module, Function, Args, WaitTimeOrFun}).
+When you provide a numeric value, ballermann will wait for that number of milliseconds.
+If you provide a fun with arity 1, ballermann will call that function with each pid in the pool:

 ```
 1> application:start(sasl).